M-Lin-DM/M-Lin-DM.github.io/_posts/2020-04-17-Transporters-Project.md

 ![](/images/transporters/raycast2level.JPG)
 *Fig. Agents use two-layer raycast percpetions in addition to their one-hot encoded ID and forward-facing vector.
 The top layer is able to detect the item carried by neighbors and the walls.
 The bottom layer detects the source and sink boxes and other agents.*

-In addtion to ray casts, each agent receives its one-hot encoded ID: $$V_{ID} \in \{0,1\}^6$$ and its forward-facing vector normalized to length 1: $$V_{forward} \in \mathbb{R}^3$$.
+Finally, each agent receives its one-hot encoded ID: $$V_{ID} \in \{0,1\}^6$$ and its forward-facing vector normalized to length 1: $$V_{forward} \in \mathbb{R}^3$$.
 The forward facing vector acts like a compass and aids in agents orienting themselves.
 It may speed up learning of good policies; however it leads to inflexible behavior when the environment is changed (see Results).

 Ultimately all observations are concatenated and fed to a neural network with 4 densely connected layers.
+The system was trained with 6 agents but many of my results use only 4 during inference without a significant decrease in performance.

 ```csharp